Certificate & Diploma in Communicative Arabic

 |Award||Language Level||CEFR Category||CEFR Band||Al-Arabiyya Test|

-Classes run Monday to Friday for 15 hours per week with most classes being held from 10.00 to 13.00.
+Classes will be scheduled to run Monday to Friday daytime, with most classes being held from 10:00 to 13:00.
 In addition to the classroom contact hours and scheduled online sessions, some small group or individual tutorials will be available by appointment.
-The programme is very demanding and students will be expected to spend at least 15 hours of study outside class every week.
+The programme is very demanding and students will be expected to spend at least 20 hours of study outside class every week.

 The programme is based on the communicative approach to teaching Arabic and develops the skills of listening, speaking, reading and writing in a balanced way.
 Students will also learn to activate grammatical patterns and acquire a wide range of vocabulary which they can use to express their meanings accurately and appropriately.
 The programme is continually adapted to students’ learning needs and so the pattern of learning activities varies from session to session.